Skip to main content

 What is a trade name (DBA) and do I need one?

 DBA stands for “doing business as.”
 Many Arizona companies choose to operate under a trade name because it allows for franchising and branding.
-If you’re interested in registering a trade name, select our Trade Name Service inside your account after you sign up for our business formation service.
+If you’re interested in registering a trade name, select our Trade Name Service at checkout after you sign up for our business formation service.
 We will register your company’s trade name for $125 (plus state fees) and keep your name off the paperwork.

 When and where do shareholders meet?